Tilt-Ropter: A Fully Actuated Hybrid Aerial-Terrestrial Vehicle with Tilt Rotors and Passive Wheels: Control

-The optimal wrench command is then mapped to actuator commands through control allocation and executed by the motors and servos.
-State estimation is performed by an Extended Kalman Filter (EKF), which fuses inertial measurements with motion capture data to provide accurate pose and attitude.
-In addition, the external wrench acting on the robot is estimated to compensate for the external force and torque.
-Overall, the control architecture ensures accurate trajectory tracking while maintaining stability and robustness under environmental interactions.
+The optimized wrench is mapped to actuator commands through control allocation and executed by the motors and servos.
+An Extended Kalman Filter (EKF) provides state estimation by fusing inertial and motion-capture measurements, while ground-contact effects are estimated by an actuator-aware external wrench estimator and incorporated into the control framework.
+Together, these components ensure accurate trajectory tracking and robust performance across locomotion modes.